TheWebsiteGuyGB/a-winters-tail/README.md

 # Tailwind Skeleton Template for Winter CMS
-This is a skeleton starter template for Winter CMS
+This is a bare bones skeleton starter template for Winter CMS

 Preconfigured with TailwindCSS + Plugins (Typography, Forms) + JIT Enabled + PostCSS